 How will siblings who qualify for Spring Branch Academic Institute be handled in the lottery?

 Siblings of students who are enrolled at the SHGS may apply for a transfer to Valley Oaks or Spring Forest Middle School following the usual guidelines for SBISD Residents.
-Transfers are greatly dependent upon available space at Valley Oaks.
+Transfers are greatly dependent upon available space at these schools.
 You will find the deadlines, criteria, and applications for transfers here.
 Please be aware the transfer process follows a different timeline than the Spring Branch Academic Institute application process.

 Will students attend the Primary Gifted Program or SPIRAL at Bendwood pull-out programs?

 No. It is expected that students’ needs will be fully met within Spring Branch Academic Institute.
 They will be doing in-depth projects and hands-on learning experiences as part of their daily curriculum.

 Yes.
 The students in Spring Branch Academic Institute will attend music, art, and health fitness with their age peers at Valley Oaks.
 The school director and Thornwood principal will work to ensure Spring Branch Academic Institute students participate in the Thornwood special activities that are most appropriate.
 This would include activities such as author visits and field days.
 In Middle School, SBAI students choose elective and health fitness courses at Spring Forest Middle School and are integrated with SFMS students.